alexwaeseperlman/JavaGameEngine/README.md

-## ARCHIVED: I wrote this when I was 13.
+## ARCHIVED

 ## What is this?
-I wrote this after a youtuber I liked mentioned he had written a game engine from scratch using Java and OpenGL.
-I thought that sounded fun so I decided to try making my own.
+I wrote this when I was 13, after a YouTuber I liked mentioned he had written a game engine from scratch using Java and OpenGL.
+I thought that sounded fun so I decided to make my own.

 It supports the following features
 - VAOs and VBOs